ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ::: Note
 #### Flux

 - In Exercise 1, we discussed magnetic field lines between the N and S poles of the bar magnet.
 When these lines cross an area they produce *magnetic flux*.
-Magnetic flux is associated to a given surface and represents a measure of the number of field lines crossing that surface.
+Magnetic flux is associated with a given surface and represents a measure of the number of field lines crossing that surface.

 - For a uniform magnetic field perpendicular to a surface, the magnetic flux is defined as the product of the magnetic field strength and the area of the surface.